TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 echo $form->builder('builder');
 ```

-*Note: Dynamic component thumbnails have been updated to no longer required the hook `tr_builder_component_thumbnails`.
-You can now control the thumbnail through the component class.*
+! **Note**: Dynamic component thumbnails have been updated to no longer required the hook `tr_builder_component_thumbnails`.
+You can now control the thumbnail through the component class.

 ### Icons Removed